lyonserdar/invx/README.md

 # invx
 This is an inventory management app.
+Powered by Flask, Svelte, and Postgres.

 # Create a virtual environment